vadaniel73/learnbasic/README.md

 Pull downloads all the files from the remote server and the chages are stored both in locally and in server

 To clone the repository from remote to local you have to clone by using giitbash installed in the system and  get the link from the git hub site and type "git clone https://... "

+To get status of the updation type "git status"